cloudposse/docs/content/geodesic/module/usage/with-kops.md

 ### Provision the cluster

 Run the following to provision the AWS resources for the cluster.
+The `--yes` will apply the changes non-interactively.

 ```
 kops update cluster --name us-west-2.staging.example.com --yes